 2. Life BioSciences, versatility against death

 Biosciences is a startup comprising 5 companies, each specializing in an aspect of aging.
-For example, Senolytic Therapeutics studies senescent cells, Selphagy Therapeutics tests drugs to induce autophagy, the process by which the body cleanses itself of all damaged cells by using them as "food" to build new and healthy cells.
-Together, the 5 companies aim to create complementary drugs that are part of a future therapy capable of systematically breaking down all the causes of aging and death.
+For example, Senolytic Therapeutics studies senescent cells, Selphagy Therapeutics tests drugs to induce autophagy, the process by which the body cleanses itself of all damaged cells and uses them as "food" to build new and healthy cells.
+Together, the 5 companies aim to create complementary drugs that are part of a future therapy capable of systemically breaking down all the causes of aging and death.

 1. AgeX, regenerative medicine for immortality

 AgeX Therapeutics is a company with a capitalization of over 100 million euros founded in San Francisco in 2017 by Michael D. West.
-The scientific director of the company is Aubrey de Gray, gerontologist and founder of the SENS Research Foundation, a research company on regenerative anti-aging medicine.
+The scientific director of the company is Aubrey de Gray, gerontologist and founder of the SENS Research Foundation, a research company on regenerative medicine against aging.

 AgeX's activity revolves around the capabilities of pluripotent stem cells, capable of "becoming" any type of cell or tissue needed to repair the body.
 Cells which due to their characteristics are virtually immortal.

 Advances in genetics,artificial intelligence and in other apparently disconnected disciplines they are leading the world towards goals that only a few years ago seemed to belong to magic or science fiction.
-Some great scientists gamble resources and reputation by believing that not only will diseases like cancer be eradicated, but that the degeneration of our cells that leads to aging and then to death can be literally stopped.
+Some great scientists gamble their resources and reputation by believing that not only will it be possible to eradicate diseases such as cancer, but that it will be possible to literally stop the degeneration of our cells that leads to aging and then to death.